Sophietje/Verification-Tool-Overview/Tools/VCEGAR.md

-VCGEAR  is a tool for checking safety properties (assertions) of Verilog programs
+VCEGAR  is a tool for checking safety properties (assertions) of Verilog programs

 #### Name:
 VCEGAR